Yuanzhang2014/A-Linear-Programming-Approach-to-the-Minimum-Cost-Sparsest-Input-Selectio-for-Structured-Systems/readme.txt

 Output: the selected input links in the optimal solution.

 See the example of Yuan Zhang, et.al  A Linear Programming Approach to the Minimum Cost Sparsest Input Selectio for Structured Systems.

+function description for Not_TU_polytope_not_integral_Example_1.m:

+This is the code of Example 1 in the revised version of Total Unimodularity and Strongly Polynomial Solvability of Constrained Minimum Input
+Selections for Structural Controllability: an LP-based Method, under view in IEEE TAC.
+In this example, we provide an example showing that without Assumption 3, the defined polytope P_rel may not be integral.